cake-tech/cakewallet-guides/index.md

 # Hello!

 {: .friendly}
 Thanks for using Cake Wallet!
-Cake Wallet is open source and non-custodial.
-Thanks for supporting FOSS ❤️
+Cake Wallet is open source with a permissive MIT license.
+Thanks for supporting open source software ❤️

 The Cake Wallet support staff want to make sure that you have an excellent user experience.
 We have staff working around the clock to respond to questions.